 Chapter Name: Respiration In Organisms

-Activity Name: How much air in your breath? in Respiration In Organisms
+Activity Name: Expansion of chest with each breath in Respiration In Organisms

 Step by Step Procedure:

 - Ask one of your friends to participate in the experiment.

 - Take the measuring tape or twine and wrap it around your friend’s chest at the level of the diaphragm.
 Ensure that it’s not too tight but snug enough to get accurate measurements.

 - Note down the initial width of the chest.

 - Observe the changes in the width of their chest as they breathe in and out.

 - Record the measurements when the chest is at its widest (during inhalation) and narrowest (during exhalation).

 - Ensure that the measuring tape or twine is not too tight, as it may restrict breathing or cause discomfort to your friend.